 The exhaust valves of the cylinder head are controlled conventionally, for instance by cams secured to the crankshaft.

-An intake camshaft rotates in synchronization with the crankshaft (by sprockets, gears etc).
+A transfer camshaft rotates in synchronization with the crankshaft (by sprockets, gears etc).

 The right moment the exhaust valves open and the pressure inside the cylinder drops.